casoe/bcs-docker/README.md

-# projektron
+# Projektron
-Dockerfile for Projektron BSC
+Dockerfile for Projektron BCS
-- For projektron versions 7.32 and below please use the tag :7.32_or_less
-- For versions 7.34 and up, use the tag :7.34 or latest (= no tag) Please mind that you need working configs from a previous installation.
-Configs usually don't need to be changed, as long as the correct port is used on docker start.
+- Based on initial work by @higain quite some years ago
+- Tailored to a setup running at INFORM and heavily using files which are maintained in separate repository
+- Currently working with version 21.3

+This is an ongoing project and mainly done on a private basis in my freetime.
+Therefore, it is also pushed from time to time to github.
+It's a of relief from my regular job since I enojy working with git and docker and want to learn more about it.

-## Variables you need to pass on docker run:
+## Variables you need to pass on docker run
-- BCS = directory in which bcs files will be extracted (if empty defaults to /opt/projektron/bcs)
-- JAVA_HOME (if empty defaults to /usr/lib/jvm/java-8-openjdk-amd64)
+- JAVA_HOME (e.g. /opt/java/openjdk)
-- TOMCAT_HOME (if empty defaults to /usr/local/tomcat)
+- TOMCAT_HOME (e.g. /usr/local/tomcat)
+- BCS (e.g. /opt/projektron/bcs/server)
-- PROJEKTRON_VERSION (e.g. 7.30.12)
+- PROJEKTRON_VERSION (e.g. projektron-bcs-21.3.24)

-- LICENSE (filename of your license file, e.g. company_name_license.lic)
+Check bcs-docker.sh

 ## Volumes you need to define:
-- /scripts                        (e.g. -v docker/bcs/scripts:/scripts)
+- conf (e.g. -v ~/bcs-docker/repo/conf:/opt/projektron/bcs/server/conf)
-- /license                        (e.g. -v docker/bcs/license:/license)
+- conf_local (e.g. -v ~/bcs-docker/repo/conf_local_docker:/opt/projektron/bcs/server/conf_local)
-- /usr/local/tomcat/conf          (e.g. -v /docker/bcs/tomcat/conf:/usr/local/tomcat/conf)
+- log (e.g. -v ~/bcs-docker/log:/opt/projektron/bcs/server/log)
+- files (e.g. ~/bcs-docker/data/files:/opt/projektron/bcs/server/data/files)
+- ftindex (e.g. ~/bcs-docker/data/ftindex:/opt/projektron/bcs/server/data/FTIndex)
-- /opt/projektron/bcs/conf        (e.g. -v /docker/bcs/opt/projektron/bcs/conf:/opt/projektron/bcs/conf)
+- tomcat/conf (e.g. ~/bcs-docker/repo/tomcat/conf85_docker:/usr/local/tomcat/conf)
-- for projektron versions 7.34 and above also add:
-  /opt/projektron/bcs/customlibs  (e.g. -v /docker/bcs/customlibs:/opt/projektron/bcs/customlibs)

-### In your scripts volume you need:
-A file called 'credentials', containing your bcs Support credentials (login name in first line, password in second line) e.g.
-User.Name <br/>
-Password

-### In your license volume you need:
-Your license file, make sure the filename fits the $LICENSE variable

-### In your tomcat/conf volume you need:
-Configs for tomcat (obviously)

-### In your bcs/conf volume you need:
-Configs for projektron

-### In your bcs/customlibs volume you need:
-Your database-libfile (e.g. jdbc_psql_42.jar)

 ## Updates:
 Updating projektron works by upgrading the container, still ALWAYS backup before changing the $PROJEKTRON_VERSION number.